LyonsLab/StarBLAST/docs/4_StarBLAST-HPC.rst

    iget -rKVP /iplant/home/cosimichele/200503_Genomes_n_p
    mv GCF_* /DATABASE/DIRECTORY/

-Then move the databases to the HPC through either `sftp` or follow the same steps as above if your HPC system has access to iRODS.
+Then move the databases to the HPC through either :code:`sftp` or follow the same steps as above if your HPC system has access to iRODS.

 Copy and paste the following code in the Master instance to launch sequenceServer.